Back

 Is Delta 9 THC Legal in Missouri?

-Yes, delta 9 THC is legal in Missouri thanks to the 2018 Farm Bill and Missouri’s HB 2034 and SB 133.
-Qualified persons can also access delta 9 via medical cannabis in line with the state’s medical marijuana program.
+Yes, Delta 9 THC is legal in Missouri, thanks to the federal 2018 Farm Bill and state-specific legislation through Missouri’s House Bill 2034 and Senate Bill 133.
+Eligible individuals may also legally obtain Delta 9 THC through the state’s medical marijuana program.

 Delta 9 THC Possession Limits in Missouri

-The 2018 Farm Bill legalizes hemp and differentiates it from marijuana.
-This law defines hemp as:
+The 2018 Farm Bill redefined hemp as a legal agricultural product, differentiating it from marijuana.
+It defines hemp as:

-“The plant Cannabis sativa L. and any part of that plant, including the seeds of the plant and all derivatives, extracts, the resin extracted from any part of the plant, cannabinoids, isomers, acids, salts, and salts of isomers, with a delta 9 tetrahydrocannabinol (“THC”) concentration of not more than 0.3 percent on a dry weight basis.”
+“The plant Cannabis sativa L. and any part of that plant, including seeds, derivatives, extracts, resins, cannabinoids, isomers, acids, salts, and salts of isomers, with a Delta 9 THC concentration of no more than 0.3 percent on a dry weight basis.”

 Delta 11 THC vs. Delta 9 THC